 In 1975, Bally started a new in-house art department; Paul joined Bally shortly afterward.
 He was promoted to art director at Bally in 1977.
 At Bally, Paul’s artwork appeared on many of their popular games, including Evel Knievel, Eight Ball, Playboy (Bally), Paragon, Xenon, and Centaur.

-In 1985, Paul left Bally and started Paragon Studios, Inc., a small art gallery and studio in Wheaton, Illinois where he remained active in the development of gaming artwork, expanding beyond Bally to work with Game Plan, Data East, Taito, and Sega Pinball.
+In 1985, Paul left Bally and started Paragon Studios, Inc., a small art gallery and studio in Wheaton, Illinois just outside of Chicago where he remained active in the development of gaming artwork, expanding beyond Bally to work with Game Plan, Data East, Taito, and Sega Pinball.

-With an American division based in Illinois, Taito frequently hired local firms and artists.
+With an American division based in the Chicago, Illinois area, Taito frequently hired local firms and artists.
 Paul’s relationship with Taito appears to have begun with arcade art for Double Dragon in 1987.
-Paul's arcade work for Taito crossed into creating box art for the company.
-OVGA has included Paul’s Taito box art catalog below:
+This timing appears to have coincided with Taito transition from pinball machines into arcade and video games, with Taito's last pinball machine possibly having been in 1984.
+Paul's arcade work for Taito then crossed into creating video game box art for the company.

 Beyond the above box art, Paul did numerous additional illustrations for Taito arcade flyers and full page ads for console games for which he often did not illustrate the box art.
 Paul commonly included his signature in these ads, aiding in the identification of his extensive Taito catalog.